 She was sent to us by a colleague to evaluate further.

-On local examination, there wasn’t any sign of infection.
-Just mild Redness.
+On local examination, there wasn’t any sign of vaginitis infection.
+Just mild redness.
 No discharge or any other sign of infection.
 It was tender to touch in a particular area.
 Due to chronic steroid use, there were signs of darkening and thinning of the region making it more sensitive.

-We advised taking multiple swabs externally as well as through the Cervix.
+We advise taking multiple swabs externally as well as through the Cervix.